You are currently viewing Visiting Sligo: The Ultimate Road Trip Through Yeats Country

 Enniscrone

-Enniscrone is just a few miles farther north along the coast and a good place to end your adventure visiting Sligo.
+Enniscrone is just a few miles farther south along the coast and a good place to end your adventure when visiting Sligo.

-The newly painted Old Cliff Baths in Enniscrone, Co.
-Sligo.
-Photo: Outlier for Failte Ireland.
+The recently painted Old Cliff Baths in Enniscrone, County Sligo.
+Photo: Outlier for Fáilte Ireland.

-Among its many assets are a beautiful 3-mile-long beach, a century’s old seaweed bathhouse (that's the one that's operational; an older bathhouse is pictured above along the shore), and lots of walking paths that highlight the beauty of the Wild Atlantic Way in this part of the country.
+Among the town’s many assets are a beautiful 3-mile-long beach, a century’s old seaweed bathhouse (that’s the one that’s operational; an older bathhouse is pictured above along the shore), and lots of walking paths that highlight the beauty of the Wild Atlantic Way in this part of the country.

-Surfing and stand up paddle boarding are among the activities that you can enjoy in Enniscrone, not to mention taking a long walk on its beautiful 3-mile beach.
+Surfing and stand up paddle boarding are among the activities that you can enjoy in Enniscrone, not to mention walking.

 Harbour Sup ‘N Sail along with the North West Surf School are the main providers in the town for water-based activities.

-Feel like taking a ride out into Killala Bay or as far south as Dun Briste in County Mayo, contact Enniscrone Boat Tours.
+Feel like taking a ride out into Killala Bay or as far south to Dun Bríste in County Mayo, contact Enniscrone Boat Tours.

 Several tours are available, including 1-Day and 1/2-day sea safaris, in addition to one- and two-hour tours.

-Stand up paddle boarding near the pier in Enniscrone, Co.
-Sligo.
-Photo: Outlier for Failte Ireland.
+Try your hand at stand up paddle boarding near the pier in Enniscrone, a popular stop for those interested in visiting Sligo.
+Photo: Outlier for Fáilte Ireland.

 Where to Eat in Enniscrone